KILTprotocol/spec-ext-credential-api/readme.md

 for email address (with one or more email address CTypes), and afterwards another requesting a credential for phone number (with one or more phone number CTypes).

-The dApp MAY request a credential issued for a particular DID by providing it in the optional message field `owner`.
+The sender MAY request a credential issued for a particular DID by providing it in the optional message field `owner`.
-If the message contains this field, the extension SHOULD ask the user to choose only from the credentials issued for this DID.
+If the extension received a message with this field, it SHOULD ask the user to choose only from the credentials issued for this DID.
 Note that extensions supporting a previous version of the API might ignore this field.
 If the `owner` field is absent, all possible credentials can be used.